zhukovdm/cchat/docs/prog.md

 The following extensions are planned to be done in the future.

 - Extensive unit tests with client and server mocking.
+- Different approach to handle incoming connections using `poll` and `select`.
+  Creating separate thread does not scale well.
 - Broken connection detection on both client and server.
 - Server stores messages in the database.
 - User password authentication.